 Preparation and forethought are critical to ensuring that each of us are as prepared as possible for tragic events that we hope will never happen on our campus.

-MSUM’s Emergency Management Team, along with President Anne Blackhurst, invites you to watch the “Run, Hide, Fight” training video.
+MSUM’s Public Safety invites you to watch the “Run, Hide, Fight” training video.
 MSUM’s response to an active shooter on campus would vary based on the situation.
 This video contains options for you to personally consider if we are ever faced with such an attack.

 Warning: Video includes a simulation of an active shooting event.